DelphinusLab/prover-node-docker/README.md

-`docker compose -p <node> up` where `node` is the name of the container you would like to start. or
-Add your custom container name like this:
+`docker compose -p <node> up` where `node` is the name of the container you would like to start. or change the  your custom container name like this:
 ```
 services:
-  prover-node:
+  prover-node_1:
     image: zkwasm:latest
-    container_name: prove_node_1
     runtime: nvidia
 ```
 and start by `docker compose up`